The Best Cheap Boats to Live on (And the Expectations You Should Have)

 A few thousand dollars can buy a reasonable boat.
-But remember: It’s cheap for a reason!
+Remember: It might be cheap for a reason!

-The boat’s condition is everything.
+The boat's condition is everything.
 It determines where you can travel, what the budget allows for repairs and even if the vessel is safe to use.
-I cannot express enough—condition is your number one consideration!
+I cannot express enough that the boat's condition is your number one consideration.

 The Vessel's Size

-Try and think about the boat and how you’re going to use it.
+Think about the boat and how you're going to use it.
 Is it going to sit in a marina slip or boat club and never move?
-Then you should think about the size of your boat carefully.
-Most marinas charge by the size of the vessel, so if keeping costs down is a priority, then go for the most manageable size of boat possible.
-But remember, the smallest vessels will be cramped for space, and you run the risk of outgrowing the boat quickly.
+Most marinas charge by the size of the vessel, so if keeping costs down is a priority, go for the most manageable size of boat possible.
+Keep in mind that the smallest vessels will be cramped for space, and you run the risk of outgrowing the boat quickly.

 This one depends on your budget.
 The term "cheap boat" is subjective.
 Some boaters happily spend hundreds of thousands of dollars and think they're getting a bargain.
 But for the rest of us, 'cheap" means thousands, possibly tens of thousands of dollars.

 Remember to factor in the additional costs of surveys and repairs.
 If the boat's cheap, it'll need ongoing care and upkeep to stay afloat for years to come.